jlava16/careers-welcome-career-prep/README.md

 - Communication best practices (via email, phone, and in-person)
 - Managing job offers

-These lessons are meant to be tactical and actionable, and in some cases at the end of a lesson there will be an assignment for you to complete and submit.
-Make sure you don’t miss any of these.

-Wherever you need to submit an assignment, you will be emailing them to your coach.
-You'll be assigned a coach once you're through ~75% of the full stack web development track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
-Once you have a coach, you can start submitting assignments

-In the subject line of your email, always follow the format “”Your name” + “Assignment Title”” In almost all cases, we’ll ask that you submit assignments through Google Docs.
-If you don’t have Google Drive set up, first go to drive.google.com and follow instructions from there.
-In the body of your email submissions, you’ll also include the following:

->Your Name

->Assignment Title

->Your City, State

->Url link to this specific google doc.

-The title of each Google Doc assignment you submitted should also always be “”Your name” + “Assignment Title””.

-Your coach will set goals with you, hold you to those goals, and will work with you for the next six months, or until you have a job.

 Everyone works at a different pace.
 There is no right or wrong amount of time to spend with this content.
-Don't rush through it and be thoughtful about the assignments.
-Everything you will work on in this track will impact your job search in some way.
+Don't rush through it - everything you will work on in this track will impact your job search in some way.
 Similar to coding, jobseeking is a skill that takes time to learn and practice.
 Refer back to different lessons in this track throughout your job search process.

+In addition to this content, you will be working with an individual career coach, a well as, the entire Career Services team.
+Your coach will set goals with you, hold you to those goals, and will work with you for the next six months, or until you have a job offer.
+Check out this quick video to learn more about Career Services and what you can expect! https://youtu.be/uZLWqBmXo1c

 Now dive in!